 SuitUp manages deposit concentration risk by placing its cash in a bank deposit account with a financial institution believed by the Organization to be creditworthy.
 At times, amounts on deposit may exceed insured limits.
 SuitUp has not experienced any losses in these accounts.
-At each December 31, 2020 and 2019, the cash balance did not exceed the Federal Deposit Insurance Corporation insured limit.
+At each December 31, 2021 and 2020, the cash balance did not exceed the Federal Deposit Insurance Corporation insured limit.

-NOTE 8.
+NOTE 9.
 RISKS AND UNCERTAINTIES

 During March 2020, the World Health Organization declared the outbreak of a strain of coronavirus ("COVID-19") to constitute a "Public Health Emergency of International Concern."
 Disruptions to business operations have occurred and could continue to develop as a result of quarantines of employees, corporate partners, contributors, grantors, and vendors in areas affected by the outbreak.
-In light of COVID-19, the board of directors and management have postponed their annual fundraising gala.
-In response to this postponement, SuitUp has launched additional advertising and marketing campaigns to solicit corporate partners and donors.
+In light of COVID-19, the board of directors and management postponed their annual fundraising gala in 2020, which was held as planned in 2021.
 The Organization has also converted its programming to operate in an entirely remote environment, which has resulted in an increase in corporate partners and donors eager to participate in a virtual community service.
 However, decreases in funding subsequent to year end could occur.
 Given the uncertainty of the situation, the duration of the business disruption and related financial impact cannot be reasonably estimated at this time.